Dynamic Characters MV + MZ

 If you notice issues or glitches in combination with other plugins, please tell me about them, and I'll check if a compatibility tweak is feasible.

-This plugin is compatible with YEP_ItemCore (independent items).
+This plugin is compatible with YEP_ItemCore (independent items) and RPG Maker Animation SolutionĀ¹ (Event-driven Character animations).

 Copy of License Grant